 and so are aimed at preventing or reducing anxiety or distress, or at preventing some

 for OCD is a concept called Exposure and Response

 Prevention.
 This involves exposing yourself to what you

-not organizing your closet as a response to thoughts that someone will
+handle or not organizing your closet as a response to thoughts that someone will

 be harmed if you dont organize your closet).